 He chuckled lightly.
 “Indeed.”
-He then sighed, and released her.
+He then winced slightly, his hands clenching, and reluctantly released her.
 “I hope you will find a way back, Mew.
 We need you.”

 Mew nodded, still feeling light from the bonding.
 “I know...
 I'm sure I will, though.
 I never would have found my way here, honestly.”
 She gave a giggle, wiping at her eyes.
 “I'm just so thankful I was found.”

 Mewtwo rose his brows, looking over her shoulder.
-“Found by whom?”
+“Found by whom?
+Are they here?”

 She paused, glancing back at Amber, who hadn't moved from her spot, still with her trademark smile.
-She then remembered that she couldn't see who was beyond the mirror, making her question if it was the same vice versa.
-He can't see her, she thought to herself, then verbally spoke up, “A little angel who led me back to you.”
-Mew spun back around to see him crack a smile at her statement, making her flush.
+While it saddened her that the clone possibly couldn't see her, she remembered that she couldn't fully see him beyond the mirror, either.
+Deeply inhaling, Mew verbally expressed, “A little angel who led me back to you.”
+She spun back around to see him crack a smile at her statement, making her flush.
 “It is the Spirit World, after all.”

 “Will this angel know how to bring you back to us?”